php-school/php8-appreciate/exercises/a-safe-space-for-nulls/problem/problem.md

 ----------------------------------------------------------------------
 ## EXTRA

 We have not given any hints regarding writing to a CSV file, as we are not testing you on that.
-You can do it however you please.
+How you achieve that (`fputcsv`, `file_put_contents`, etc) is up to you.

 Therefore, it is up to you to figure out how to write a CSV if you don't already know :)